-Black Chokeberry- Aronia melanocarpa is a native shrub once found throughout the eastern United States.
+Black Chokeberry- Aronia melanocarpa is a native shrub once found throughout the upper mid-west and northeastern United States.
 This is an attractive member of the rose family without thorns.
 Glossy green foliage in summer with clusters of 1/3″ flowers in April or May.

 Chokeberry is a suckering shrub that naturalizes well.
 This will make a thick bushy hedge.
 They are better in groups as they tend to be a little loose as single plants.
 On a good site they might grow to 10′ but most will be around 6′ high.